frox-ag/dpm-json/README.md

 ```
 This will return a string containing "myValue".

-It is also possible to access values with variable keys as follows
+It is also possible to access values with variable keys as follows:
 ```
 def key = "myMap"
 dpmJson(jsonObj)[key].value()